tigerfarm/arduino/Altair101/Altair101b/README.md

 Modify the minimum code base to work with Altair 101:
 + 6. Manage Altair 101 memory size.
-+ 7. Use Altair 101 memory array: read and write.
++ 7. Starting with a simple Serial control program, Add Altair 880 Simulator functions.
+        Get memory manage to work (EXAMINE and DEPOSIT).
++ 8. Get a Program to Run and Add monitor/debug functions.
++ 9. Consolidate the program files (*.h and *.cpp).
-+ 8. Run on the Altair 101 desktop machine.
++ 10. Run on the Altair 101 desktop machine.
-+ 9. Output to Altair 101 panel LED.
++ 11. Output to Altair 101 panel LED.
-+ 10. Input from Altair 101 panel switches.
++ 12. Input from Altair 101 panel switches.

 ##### Links